 4Some recent studies discuss this issue from a theoretical perspective.
 Shimer (2007) formally shows that mismatch between the distributions of workers and jobs over segments of the labor market gives rise to a relation between the job finding probability and labor market tightness that is very similar to the relation obtained if there are search frictions and an aggregate matching function.
-Stock-flow matching, as in Coles, Jones, and Smith (2010), rest unemployment, as in Alvarez and Shimer (2011), reallocation unemployment as in Carrillo-Tudela and Visschers (2013), Wong (2012) or Chang (2011), and waiting unemployment as in Birchenall (2011) are all closely related to this concept of unemployment due to mismatch.
+Stock-flow matching, as in Coles, Jones, and Smith (2010), rest unemployment, as in Alvarez and Shimer (2011), reallocation unemployment as in Carrillo-Tudela and Visschers (2013), Wong (2012) or Chang (2011), waiting unemployment as in Birchenall (2011), mismatch unemployment as in Wiczer (2013), and move unemployment as in Pilossoph (2014) are all closely related to this concept of unemployment due to mismatch.
 As opposed to these studies, the focus of our paper is empirical.
 One way to think about the contribution of this paper is to provide a set of facts unemployment that can be used to test the theoretical models of mismatch unemployment.

-5Older studies include work by Padoa Schioppa (1991) and Phelps (1994).
+$^{^{5}}$ Older studies include work by Padoa Schioppa (1991) and Phelps (1994).

-6The finding that geographic mismatch cannot explain why the increase in unemployment in the Great Recession is so much larger than in previous recessions is also consistent with work by Kaplan and Schulhofer-Wohl (2011), who show that most of the a drop in interstate migration in the Great Recession is a statistical artifact.
+6Compared to Şahin, Song, Topa, and Violante (2014), our method generates a longer time series for mismatch unemployment, allowing us to better explore its cyclical properties, and avoids using JOLTS data, which have serious flaws, see Davis, Faberman, Haltiwanger, and Rucker (2010).
+Compared to Barnichon and Figura (2013), our focus is on unemployment rather than matching efficiency.
+The finding in all three of these studies that geographic mismatch cannot explain why the increase in unemployment in the Great Recession is so much larger than in previous recessions is also consistent with work by Kaplan and Schulhofer-Wohl (2011), who show that most of the a drop in interstate migration in the Great Recession is a statistical artifact.